-In this section, we present several numerical examples to demonstrate our numerical discovery.
+In this section, we present several numerical examples to demonstrate our numerical discoveries.
 The first example is to illustrate the superconvergence of the proposed gradient recovery.
-The other examples are to numerical validate the asymptotical exactness of the recovery-based {\it a posteriori } error estimator.
+The other examples are to numerically validate the asymptotic exactness of the recovery-based {\it a posteriori } error estimator.

 In the virtual element method, the basis functions are never explicitly constructed and the numerical solution is unknown inside elements.
-In the computational test, we shall use the the projection $\Pi_h^0u_h$ to compute different errors instead of using $u_h$.
+In the computational test, we shall use the projection $\Pi_h^0u_h$ to compute different errors instead of using $u_h$.
 In addition, all the convergence rates are illustrated in term of the degrees of freedom (DOF).
 In two dimensional cases, DOF $\approx h^2$ and the corresponding convergence rates in term of the mesh size $h$ are doubled of what we plot in the graphs.

-\subsection{Test Case 1: Smooth problem}
+\subsection{Test case 1: smooth problem}

 In this example, we consider the following homogeneous elliptic equation

 The exact solution is $u(x,y) = \sin(\pi x)\sin(\pi y)$.